tekinozan/web3_crypto_exchange_dApp/README.md

 The React app implements a basic example for how to connect and pull data from the [Uniswap v2](httpsthegraph.comexplorersubgraphuniswapuniswap-v2) subgraph.

-## What is Uniswap v2

-Uniswap V2 is the second iteration of the Uniswap, a protocol for automated token exchange on Ethereum.
-Read more about it in the [official documentation](httpsuniswap.orgdocsv2).

-## How to regenerate the project

-Run yarn create eth-app my-eth-app --template uniswap-v2 More httpsgithub.compaulrbergcreate-eth-app

 ## How to start

 - yarn install